AnyLog-co/documentation/99- INTERNAL & DRAFT sections (NOT publicly visible)/repeatable_queries.md

 Note:
 * In the example above, output is placed in table named: **fic11_mv**.
 * If **drop** is set to True, every query execution deletes the previous result sets.
 Users can configure the process to be incremental to the previous result sets.
-* The [Query Options](https://github.com/AnyLog-co/documentation/blob/master/queries.md#query-options) document details the query configuration options.
+* The <a href="https://github.com/AnyLog-co/documentation/blob/master/queries.md#query-options" target="_blank">Query Options</a> document details the query configuration options.

 ## Extract Data onto Tableau
 <ol start="1">